 Help, my fabric has shrunk!
 My tips and tricks to avoid disasters.

-Today, I will share with you some sewing tips and tricks to avoid disasters and phrases like: "Help, my fabric shrank!" or "Help, I don't have enough fabric for my project!"
+Today, I’m going to share some sewing tips and tricks to avoid disasters and phrases like: "Help, my fabric shrank!" or "Help, I don’t have enough fabric for my project!"

-I regularly receive questions from customers or students about washing, the amount of fabric to buy, etc. I thought a little summary article would prevent many disasters for both beginners and more experienced people.
+I regularly receive questions from customers or students about washing, how much fabric to buy, etc. I thought a little summary article would help prevent many disasters for both beginners and more experienced sewers.

-Note that this article is intended for hobbyist sewists and that in the clothing industry and professional confection, other techniques may be used.
+Note that this article is aimed at hobbyist sewers, and in the fashion industry and professional garment making, other techniques may be used.

 What information is necessary before washing your fabric?